viggostarcke/rl-snake/README.md

 # Bachelor Thesis 2024 Project: Learning to Play Snake with RL
-My WIP repo for my bachelor's thesis project on RL.
+My WIP repo for my bachelor's thesis project on RL.\
+Following libraries should be installed as **dependencies** to run everything in this repo\
+PyGame: `pip install pygame`\
+Gymnasium: `pip install gymnasium`\
+PyTorch: `pip install torch`

 # Repo Overview
 - [snake.py](https://github.com/viggostarcke/rl-snake/blob/main/snake.py): Holds attributes describing the snakes body aswell as position and functions to check for collisions.